aimingoo/private-property/README.md

 Done.

-> NOTE5: Set `env.withEnvironment` to true because it will be used when implementing the protected property.
+> NOTE: Set `env.withEnvironment` to true because it will be used when implementing the protected property.
 >
-> NOTE6: Maybe, A method can support the immutable binding objectEnvironment created with its [[HomeObject]] in MakeMethod().
+> NOTE: Maybe, A method can support the immutable binding objectEnvironment created with its [[HomeObject]] in MakeMethod().
 But if *env* is immutable, then you cannot use `env.privateBase` to pass thisArgument.
 The good thing is that you don't need to modify the [[call]] internal method to support the runtime dynamic insertion of the objectEnvironment.
 >
-> NOTE7: (Continue note6,) If not use `env.privateBase`, we can resolve `this` object from call stack similar to a SuperPropertyReference.
+> NOTE: (Continue note6,) If not use `env.privateBase`, we can resolve `this` object from call stack similar to a SuperPropertyReference.

 ## Implementation for ObjectLiteral